Work

 installed at The LAB, Dublin, 2019. image © Kasia Kaminska

-Relics of the Future was made with thanks to Richard Taplin, Bridgefoot Street Community Garden, and James Healy Ltd. It was funded by an Arts Council Project Award 2018 and developed during a Dublin City Council Residential Residency supported by Galway City Council.
+Relics of the Future I – III were made for the exhibition In Course of Rearrangement at LAB Gallery, Dublin and Galway Arts Centre in 2019 and with thanks to Richard Taplin, Bridgefoot Street Community Garden, and James Healy Ltd, funded by an Arts Council Project Award 2018 and developed during a Dublin City Council Residential Residency supported by Galway City Council.
+Relics of the Future V and VI were made for the exhibition We are collecting today for tomorrow at Ethnographic Museum Zagreb in 2024, curated by and developed with CIMO following a Briefing on Soft Arts Residency at CIMO in 2023.